Herbert Merrett

 Sir Herbert Henry Merrett (1886 – 3 October 1959) was a Welsh industrialist.
 In his teens he won a reputation as a footballer and played for the Cardiff Corinthians, a prestigious amateur soccer team, and he subsequently qualified as a referee.
 He was appointed chairman of the Cardiff City Association Football Club in 1939 and with one short break, and despite his business involvement, he remained chairman until 1957.

-Merrett was a prominent figure in the Welsh coal industry, having held various director and chairman positions in several companies including Cory Brothers, Powell Duffryn Ltd, and Crynant Colliery.
-He also served as a Justice of the Peace for Glamorganshire, High Sheriff, president of the Cardiff Incorporated Chamber of Commerce, and president of the British Coal Exporters' Federation.

-Merrett was an avid footballer in his youth, becoming a qualified referee and chairman of the Cardiff City Association Football Club.
-He was also president of the Glamorgan County Cricket Club.

-Merrett was married with two daughters and a son, and he passed away in 1959 at his home in Dinas Powys.

 Career

 Herbert Merrett grew up and was educated in Cardiff.
 He began his career in the Cardiff Docks with Cory Brothers, initially a junior, though he later became the company's general chairman and director when it merged with Powell Duffryn Ltd in 1947 as a result of nationalisation.
 Merrett was a director of Powell Duffryn from 1940, having previously been director of Blaenclydach Colliery (c.1923-1937), Troedyrhiw Coal (c.1923-1933) Company and D.R.
 Llewellyn & Sons (c.
 1923-1933) and chairman of Graigola Merthyr Company (c.1923-1933).
 His other positions include chairman and managing director of Crynant Colliery (c.1933-1940) and director of North's Navigation Collieries (c.1940-1950).
 By 1930, he also was managing director of his own company, Gueret, Llewellyn & Merrett Ltd.

 In 1932, Merrett published a book entitled I fight for coal, describing his early experiences in the Welsh coal industry.
 Herbert was Justice of the Peace for Glamorganshire and High Sheriff 1934-35.
 In 1935-36, he served as president of Cardiff Incorporated Chamber of Commerce.
 He later became president of the British Coal Exporters' Federation 1946-49.
 In the 1950 King's Birthday Honours List he was knighted and in that same year received an award from France of Chevalier de la Légion d'Honneur, having established associations within Europe.